browserengineering/book/book/animations.md

  function, and one or two others.

  [easing]: https://developer.mozilla.org/en-US/docs/Web/CSS/easing-function

+*Composited transform animations*: Our browser supports transform animations, but they are not composited (i.e., they cause raster on every frame).
+ Implement composited animations for `transform`.
+It just requires edits to the code to handle transform in all the same places as `opacity`.
+The transform animation [example][tr-example] should then become noticeably faster.

+ [tr-example]: examples/example13-transform-transition.html

 *Threaded animations*: Despite Chapter 12 being all about threading, we didn't actually implement threaded animations in this chapter---they are all driven